 · Realistic in the sense of countryside with a railway through it, rather than a railway with some scenery bolted on

 My local station is Plumpton, on the Keymer Junction to Lewes line in East Sussex, which eventually goes eastward to Newhaven Harbour, Seaford, Eastbourne and Hastings.
 The station is now a shadow of its former self – just double track secondary main line.
-However, it still retains some of its original features – the up waiting room, dating from when the line was opened in 1847, the station building dating from 1863, the footbridge from about the same date, and the signal cabin from 1891, plus capstan operated level crossing gates (although not the original gates).
+However, it still retains some of its original features – the up waiting room and station building dating from 1863, the footbridge from about the same date, and the signal cabin from 1891, plus capstan operated level crossing gates (although not the original gates).
 The mechanical signals have long-since gone.

 My copy of the Middleton Press book ‘Haywards Heath to Seaford’ contains a map of Plumpton dated 1909, which shows a goods yard with three sidings and a side & end loading dock, plus another siding east of the station on the up line.
 The map also seems to show two platform buildings which no longer exist, although the accompanying photographs do not make clear what these buildings might be.
 Must find some more photographs!